Content

 Nestle closed a deal on October 2, 2019 to sell Nestlé Skin Health's dermatology products division, which rebranded and is again called Galderma.

 In May 2019, Nestlé announced its intention to sell the dermatology business.
-The buyer was a consortium comprising the EQT VIII fund, Luxinva (a wholly owned subsidiary of the Abu Dhabi Investment Authority), PSP Investments and other institutional investors.
+The buyer was a consortium including the EQT VIII fund, Luxinva (a wholly owned subsidiary of the Abu Dhabi Investment Authority), PSP Investments and other institutional investors.
 Galderma sold for 10.2 billion Swiss francs.

 2014: Nestlé bought Galderma and renamed it Nestlé Skin Health